What’s the best Intel CPU?

 Intel Core i3-9100

 Don’t turn your nose up at the Core i3 too quickly.
 It’s a fantastic sub-£100 brain for an everyday PC or low-cost gaming setup.
-You can use a relatively high-end graphics card, such as an Nvidia GTX 1070 with this CPU, without much bottlenecking.
+You can use a relatively high-end graphics card, such as an Nvidia RTX 2060 with this CPU, without much bottlenecking.
+Those looking to build a gaming PC on a budget should also check out the i3-9100F, which leaves out the GPU side.

 Intel Core i5-9400

 This is the best Intel processor to buy for the majority of people.
-It’s a powerful 4-core CPU offering great general performance, and it has enough power to pair with the most expensive consumer graphics cards around.
-For around £10 more, you can upgrade to the i5-8500, which has a slightly higher clock speed.
-But the performance difference is minor.
+It’s a powerful 4-core CPU offering great general performance, and it has enough power to pair with some of the most expensive consumer graphics cards around.
+For around £20 more, you can upgrade to the i5-9500, which has a slightly higher clock speed.

-If you want to be able to overclock your CPU significantly, but don’t want to spend thousands on a setup, check out the Intel Core i5-8600K.
-The price is reasonable, and it’s roughly 15% more powerful than the i5-5400 – even before you start overclocking.
+If you want to be able to overclock your CPU significantly, but don’t want to spend thousands on a setup, check out the Intel Core i5-9600K.
+The price is reasonable, and it’s roughly 15% more powerful than the i5-9400 – even before you start overclocking.